 I too was a bit apprehensive about using a fingering yarn.
 However, I fell in love with the color schemes and bought a handful of skeins on sale.
 When ever I would look through my yarn and plan my next project, I would take them out and look at their beauty just to put them back again.
 Finally, I made my first shawl and once I got started using this lighter weight yarn, I fell in love with it.
 This “Beginner Shawl” pattern was the first one I made with fingering yarn.

 Sometimes it is just nice to see the pattern being worked.
 For those of you that learn better from a video, I have that for you.
 The first seven rows will be worked with a bit thicker yarn to help show the stitches.
 After this section on the video, I also show this shawl being worked with the fingering yarn.

 If you are a beginner at crochet and may have only crocheted a square or blanket, I recommend that you check out the video tutorial to help with understanding how to work this pattern.
 You can find the video after the written pattern.

 Gauge is not critical to this crochet pattern.
 I had 25 stitches to 4 inches

 The shawl measures 79 inches at the widest point and 28 ½ inches long in the center from the middle tip to the starting point.

 Cotton Kings Twirls yarn cake color number 10 from Hobbi.
 It is a number 2 fine fingering yarn.
 I used most of the 874 yards of the yarn in the skein.
-If you are not able to find this yarn, any fingering yarn with that yardage would work.
+If you are not able to find this yarn, you can find it here.
+However, any fingering yarn with that yardage would work.
 Red Heart It’s a Wrap yarn would work nice for this crochet pattern.